-The College softball team swept New Jersey City University in a doubleheader on Saturday, April 21 to clinch a sport in the New Jersey Athletic Conference tournament.
+The Lions swept New Jersey City University on Saturday, April 21 in a doubleheader to qualify for the NJAC tournament.

 The Lions softball team lost both halves of the doubleheader Saturday against a tough Kean University team.
 The College now stands with a 6-4 record in conference play and 17-11 overall.

 The Messiah College softball team came to the College Wednesday riding a seven-game winning streak.
 After a double header with the Lions softball team, they left with a two-game losing streak.

 The College’s softball team went 2-2 this week, taking two games from Muhlenberg College on Wednesday, March 21 and losing two games to SUNY Cortland on Saturday, March 24.

 The College’s softball team had a rough day at the plate against two very strong opponents on Saturday at the Salisbury Invitational in Maryland.